 How to apply for a pre-sessional Academic English course

 To apply, you must indicate that you would like to study a pre-sessional course when you complete the study abroad online application form.
 You do not need to apply separately for the pre-sessional course.
+Find out more about applying for study abroad.

 These courses are not usually included in exchange programme tuition fee waiver arrangements.